donders-research-data-management/rdm-wiki/hpc-wiki/en/linux/practice/exercise_fs.md

   Tip: the `touch` command is used for creating empty files.

-9. Remove multiple files using wildcards
+9. Remove multiple files using wildcards.
+Note the effect of the syntax `*`.
+It is taken as "any characters" by the Linux shell.

   ```bash
   $ rm subject_*.dat